Fonts are software, so whoever is using the software needs to buy a license for it.

 If your client needs to install and use the fonts themselves, they’ll need to license the fonts for their own use, which they can do through this site.

-Yes, you can!
-Your EULA covers the use of fonts in any non-commercial documents you create, like résumés or product literature, as long as you follow its security requirements.
+Yes, your EULA covers the use of fonts in non-commercial documents, such as résumés or product literature, without any additional license.

 Printers, service bureaus, and publications that carry advertising overwhelmingly require that jobs be transmitted as PDFs, PostScript job files, or EPS files flattened to outlines.
 This is not merely because these formats guarantee the accuracy of output, it’s because fonts are software, and sharing software is illegal.